mush42/libtashkeel/README.md

 ## Getting Libtashkeel

-You can find prebuilt binaries in the [releases tab] (https://github.com/mush42/libtashkeel).
-You can also build the project yourself, see the **Building** section.
+You need to build the project yourself, see the **Building** section for a step-by-step guide.

 ## Usage